kalbasit/kalbas.it/content/about.md

 # Career Biography

 I've started learning development at the age 12.
-I owned a Casio Graph 100 back then, and I've learned C and assembly in order to write programs for it.
+I owned a Casio Graph 100 back then, and I've learned C and assembly in order to write programs for it -- unconventional programs in a sense.
 As someone who yearns for knowledge, I've experimented with many different angles of Software development.
 I've hacked mobile phones, designed and wrote websites, wrote backend applications and APIs, and managed servers as pets and cattle.

 As a teenager, I worked as a computer technician at a local company.
 That taught me a lot about the machine at the hardware level, and allowed me to expand my understanding of a typical program and the path such program must follow.
 And one day, in the late '90s, I got exposed to Linux, my operating system of choice since 2001.
-Read about my [Linux history]({{< ref "linux-unix-history" >}}).
+Please read all about my [Linux/Unix history][linux-unix-history].

-At the age of 18, I moved to France to get my education done
+At the age of 19, I moved to France for University.
+Soon after I landed my first job at Te.

 [os-contribs]: https://github.com/pulls?q=author%3Akalbasit+sort%3Aupdated-desc
 [my-github]: https://github.com/kalbasit
 [keeptruckin]: https://KeepTruckin.com
 [cv-en]: /cv-en.pdf
+[linux-unix-history]: {{< ref "linux-unix-history" >}}